On World Water Day, and indeed every day, think when you turn on that tap. Every drop counts! by Claire Trickett22nd March 2018

 Even the world-class restaurants and cafés are making a meaningful difference by adopting meat-free Mondays, designing water-savvy menus, using water conscious cooking methods (such as boiling instead of steaming, replacing beef with game, venison and veggie/vegan options, and reducing the amount of pasta dishes) and encouraging people to bring reusable travel mugs for their takeaway coffees.
 There is even a popular campaign challenging the city’s most renowned chefs to design their own irresistible and totally waterless meals – and you can watch them preparing these delicious dishes online.

-Luxury hotels and boutique properties have also incorporated small, unobtrusive measures that continue to save water, but that don’t impact on or detract from the luxury experience.
-From installing water-saving showerheads and removing bathtub plugs, to encouraging guests to reuse towels and linen during a short stay and minimise air con usage on days when it’s not necessary … every bit really does help.
+Luxury hotels and boutique properties have also incorporated small, unobtrusive measures that continue to save water, but that doesn’t impact on or detract from the luxury experience.
+From installing water-saving showerheads and removing bathtub plugs, to encouraging guests to reuse towels and linen during a short stay and minimise air-con usage on days when it’s not necessary … every bit really does help.

 The first glass water bottling plant was implemented at &Beyond Phinda Private Game Reserve in 2016 and, since then, we have successfully implemented and duplicated this project across nearly 50% of our lodges.
 Our aim is for 100% of our lodges to have their own glass bottling plants and to reduce the number of plastic bottles used in the group by 90% by 2020.